igorclark/vagrant-builds/debian/openresty+push-stream-module/README.md

 - updates the OS and installs a bunch of utilities & prerequisites via `apt-get`

-- installs the debian package `nginx-common`, to take advantage of all the extremely nice config & pacakaging the debian folks have done for their `nginx` packages
+- installs the debian package `nginx-common`, to take advantage of all the extremely nice config & packaging the debian folks have done for their `nginx` packages

 - pulls down the latest tagged versions of `ngx_openresty` and `nginx-push-stream-module`